Topjoy Buttefly E701 (E-Reader Review)

 When you flip through pages, there are some “ghost” artifacts, where outlines from the previous page faintly appear on the current page.
 This is more noticable for black and very dark pages.

 I found the comics display to be hit and miss.
-Dialogue-heavy comics are difficult to read, and there’s no zoom function in the default Reader app, so you might have to download a 3rd-party app.
-Stories with large dialogue bubbles are fine.
+Dialogue-heavy comics with small fonts are difficult to read at 150 DPI, and there’s no zoom function in the default Reader app, so you might have to download a 3rd-party app.
+Stories with large dialogue bubbles and bold artstyles are fine.

 Default Reader #